LukeLambert/fly-dev-tunnel/README.md

 ## 3. Create the reverse proxy app

 Run `mkdir tunnel && cd tunnel` to create an empty app folder.
-Run `flyctl init` to create a `fly.toml` config file.
+Run `fly init` to create a `fly.toml` config file.
 Use the following settings

 ```
 App name: <your-app-name>